shuozhixu/CMS-EAM_2025/README.md

 ### MoNbTa

-The data file for random MoNbTa is from [this paper](https://doi.org/10.3390/modelling5010019), while that for CSRO CoCrNi built using the NPT method is from [another project](https://github.com/shuozhixu/MSMSE_2025).
+The data file for random MoNbTa is from [this paper](https://doi.org/10.3390/modelling5010019), while that for CSRO MoNbTa was built earlier.

 #### Random MoNbTa